 Thinking Points

-- Using the relevant link for your profession, describe the key elements of cultural safety and their implications for the care of people with a life-limiting illness.
+- Research the relevant cultural safety standard for your health professional group.
+Describe the key elements of cultural safety and their implications for the care of people with a life-limiting illness.

-- What would you do to avoid stereotypes and ensure that your practice is culturally safe and encompasses diversity in all of its forms for everyone in your care?
+- What would you do to avoid stereotypes and ensure that your practice is culturally-responsive and encompasses diversity in all of its forms for everyone in your care?

-- How can health services create a culturally safe care environment for people who are dying?
+- How can health and ages care services create a culturally-safe care environment for people who are dying?

 References

-- Hayes, B., et al., Health and death literacy and cultural diversity: insights from hospital-employed interpreters.
-BMJ Support Palliat Care, 2017.
+- Hayes, B., et al. 2017.
+Health and death literacy and cultural diversity: insights from hospital-employed interpreters.
+BMJ Support Palliat Care.